CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Once the upload process is completed, you can access your virtual Desktop.
 Using the Data Gateway application, access the bucket with the public key.
 You can now import a copy of your public key inside the virtual Desktop (via copy/paste function).

-**4- Encrypt the restuls**.
+**4- Encrypt the results**.

-Open the terminal (right click) and encrypt with your public key the files you want to export.
+Open the terminal (right-click) and encrypt with your public key the files you want to export.
 Crypt4GH is already installed on each Desktop and accessible programmatically.

 The syntax of the encryption command is: